Today, voters in 47 states, four U.S. territories, and the District of Columbia

 Current Status of the SAFE Banking Act

-To date, the SAFE Banking Act has passed the U.S. House five times, most recently in September 2021 as an amendment to the FY22 National Defense Authorization Act.
-Previously, the SAFE Banking Act passed the House
+To date, the SAFE Banking Act has passed the U.S. House six times, most recently in February 2022

 by a vote of 321 to 101 on April 19, 2021, with 106 Republicans voting in support.
 In February 2019, the SAFE Banking Act prompted the first-ever congressional hearing on the issue of cannabis banking

 .
 Click here

 to see the 2019 report from the House Financial Services Committee.
 Changes in the 117th Congress include minor technical changes to the safe harbor, strengthened hemp provisions, and other technical updates.
 Perlmutter first introduced a similar version of the SAFE Banking Act in July 2013

 Support for the SAFE Banking Act